Skip to content →

 Assign a lead

-Each Project and Initiative should have a lead, responsible for maintaining momentum, ensuring accountability, and preventing work from falling through the cracks.
-Project Leads don’t have to be team leads — they can be anyone best suited for the project.
+Each project and initiative should have a lead, responsible for maintaining momentum, ensuring accountability, and preventing work from falling through the cracks.
+A lead doesn’t need to be the head of their team — just the person responsible for the delivery of the work.

 Draft the specification